 Where possible the inside of the fencing should be smooth with no protrusions.
-Some fencing being smooth along the inside is not always possible but this will prevent less cuts, bruising and injuries.
+Some fencing being smooth along the inside is not always possible but this will prevent fewer cuts, bruising, and injuries.

 Avoiding Injuries By Prevention

-Corners of pastures and paddocks are places horses can get hurt.
+Corners of pastures and paddocks are places where horses can get hurt.
 If a horse chases another horse into a corner they can become entrapped and beaten up.
-To prevent this the corners can be rounded off by added planks across the corner to block off the area.
+To prevent this the corners can be rounded off by adding planks across the corner to block off the area.

 One problem some people building their own fencing sometimes discover is that putting planks on the outside of the fence posts can cause them to be kicked down easier as well as the fact the horses can bang into the fence posts that are exposed in the turnout area.

-For fencing that have some protrusions on the inside as part of the fence, they may benefit from electric strand to keep the horse further away from the fence so they are less likely to get an injury.
+For fencing that has some protrusions on the inside as part of the fence, they may benefit from an electric strand to keep the horse further away from the fence so they are less likely to get an injury.

 Make sure there is no area on the fence where the horse can get their leg caught or stuck.
 When a horse gets stuck they panic because they tend to be claustrophobic and then can get really bad injuries.